Deederdoo/Deedoodle.com/README.md

 ![Space_Game](https://i.imgur.com/t18oRuQ.gif)

 The last section of the website was for my porfolio.
 I display the code for some of my projects in a scrollable format and also having an about section to talk about myself and hobbies I enjoy doing.
+You can find the code for these projects in other sections of my Github.
 ![Porfolio](https://i.imgur.com/0PyvWRI.png)